Redemption or Abandonment?

 of the dead when all believers “meet” Jesus as he descends from heaven.

-that time, dead believers are resurrected and living ones transformed, and both
+Dead believers will be resurrected and living ones transformed, and both groups

 this corruptible must put on incorruption, and this mortal must put on